armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 10. Click "Create Policy"

-# Stage files on the `Halyard machine`
+# Stage files on the Halyard machine

-On the `Halyard machine`, choose a local working directory for Halyard.
+On the Halyard machine, choose a local working directory for Halyard.
 In it, we will create two folders:

 - `WORKING_DIRECTORY/.hal`
 - `WORKING_DIRECTORY/.secret`